Mass media in Greece: Publishing

 The publishing industry doubled the number of published titles in the 1990s, arriving at a total sale in 2004 of 569.7 million euros.
 Since then, the market came at an approximate number of 9,500 new titles yearly in 2005–08, of which around 2,000 in humanities and social sciences.
-These numbers have shrunk since the financial crisis.
+These numbers have shrunk since the Greek government-debt crisis.